 The political theorist Achille Mbembe, from the University of the Witswatersrand in Johannesburg, describes South Africa

 The struggle against the marginalization of students and the exploitation of workers at a historically black university in South Africa.

 Africa is a Radio show for October 2015.
 Sean and Elliot are on a break from

 No victory was achieved for the #Feesmustfall campaign last Friday.
 Let’s be clear about that.
 No fees have

-The 11-minute film lets mostly women students from Rhodes University, articulate for themselves what is going on in this moment
+"Shutting Down the Rainbow Nation" lets mostly women students, mostly from Rhodes University in the Eastern Cape, articulate for themselves what is going on in this moment.

 The fearlessness with which South African students confront their society's contradictions, suggests much more than fees may fall.